 ‘But I haven’t-‘

 Taïga puts her hands over her ears to shut out the yelling.
 She can feel the fright turn into red hot anger.
 It is filling her chest and somehow she knows she has to stay calm.
 She mustn’t let her anger overwhelm her or she might really hurt someone.

 Clotilde pushes her finger into her solar plexus, hard, making Taïga wince.
 She smiles cruelly and forms her fist into a tight ball.
 Then she hits her exactly where she just pushed her.

 The anger explodes into pain, again, and Taïga doubles over, retching.
 Oh, yes.
 She wants to hurt someone.

 Clotilde grabs her hair and is just about to punch her again when the door to the bathroom opens on Agnès and Jeanne who had forgot her dirty laundry.
 Both girls stop on the threshold, their happy chatter dying on their lips.

 ‘What are you doing!?!’

-Clotilde lets go of Taïga’s hair and the three girls turn towards the unwelcome interruption.
+Clotilde lets go of Taïga’s hair and the four girls turn towards the unwelcome interruption.

 ‘Get out!’
 Louise points her finger towards the door.